pay-theory/payment-components/README.md

 ## Cash response

 While generating the Barcode it will use the geoloaction to return a map url for the users specific location.
-If location services aren't turned on for
+If this is the first time it has been requested the user will have the opportunity to accept or decline the request.

 Upon completion of generating the cash barcode you will have these details returned: